Ven-Sib/portfolio/README.md

 - Browse through the different sections of the portfolio.
 - View detailed descriptions of each project.
-- Use the contact form to get in touch with me.
+- Use the contact details to contact me.